simon-anders/htseq/trunk/doc/alignments.rst

 .. class:: BowtieReader( filename_or_sequence )
            SAM_Reader( filename_or_sequence )
+           BAM_Reader( filename_or_sequence )
            SolexaExportReader( filename_or_sequence )

 All of these are derived from :class:`FileOrSequence`.
 When asked for an iterator, they yield ``Alignment`` objects of types :class:`BowtieAlignment`, :class:`SAM_Alignment`, or :class:`SolexaExportAlignment`.
 See below for their properties.

 Adding support for a new format is very easy.
 Ask me if you need something and I can probably add it right-away.
 Alternatively, you can convert your format to the SAM format.
 The SAMtools_ contain Perl skripts to convert nearly all common formats.

 .. _SAMtools: http://samtools.sourceforge.net/